 - Participate in reasoned discussions on issues of the day ('reasoned' implies an ability to define concepts clearly, to argue systematically, and to use appropriate evidence and warrants to back up claims) (Communication)

-- Solve problems by investigating in a group context a specific research question and systematically generating and presenting reasonable and creative answers based on research (Research; Teamwork; Communication)
+- Solve problems by investigating in a group context a specific research question and by systematically generating and presenting reasonable and creative answers based on research (Research; Teamwork; Communication)